-A Guide to Cooking Meat: Different Proteins on a Charcoal Grill
+A Guide to Grilling: Best Meat for Charcoal Grill

-Cooking meat can be intimidating, especially if it is on a new grill or is just a new cut of meat you’ve not yet prepared.
-So long as you know the general times and temperatures that you need to get to though, grilling just about anything becomes a whole lot easier.
+Cooking meat can be intimidating, especially if it’s on a new grill or a cut of meat you’ve not yet prepared.
+However, once you know the general times and temperatures, grilling just about anything becomes much easier.

 Chicken

-We’ve got a complete guide to chicken on the grill, but really, it’s a game of cooking the chicken all the way through without drying it out past the point of anyone wanting to eat it in the first place.
+We’ve got a complete guide to grilling chicken, but it’s really about cooking the chicken all the way through without drying it out past the point of anyone wanting to eat it.

 Photo by Charlie Solorzano on Unsplash